Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

           altText: Second item image
         text: >
           At Glassman Technology, we offer reliable, secure, and scalable web hosting solutions tailored to meet the needs of businesses of all sizes.
-Whether you’re launching your first website or managing a high-traffic platform, our hosting services provide the foundation for your online success.
+Whether you’re launching your first website or managing a high-traffic platform, our hosting services providethe foundation for your online success.

-          <p>Our hosting packages include fast-loading speeds, 99.9% uptime, and robust security measures to keep your website running
-          smoothly and protected against threats.
-With features like one-click app installations, seamless scalability, and 24/7 technical support, we ensure your online presence remains strong and uninterrupted.</p>
         actions:
           - type: Button
             label: Get services